 Your blog needs to provide some kind of value to your readers or else no one will read it.
 Whether it’s tips and tutorials on a popular topic or covering a niche market, you have to ensure that what you publish offers something to an audience.
 Speaking of audiences…

 - Who is your target audience?

 Your small business blog needs to have a target audience.
 Doing so can help determine what kind of content you will write about and how you will write it.
-For instance, a blog who’s target audience are corporate Generation X will read differently to a blog that is aimed towards university students.
+For instance, a blog whose target audience is corporate Generation X will read differently from a blog that is aimed at university students.

 - What is your call-to-action?

 A call-to-action (CTA) helps you to achieve the goals you have for your blog.
 It brings your reader’s attention to an action you want them to take.
 To optimize the effectiveness of your CTA you need to pinpoint exactly what it is and what purpose it will serve.
-It can be anything from promoting an upcoming event, to boosting sign ups, to directing the reader to a partner’s page.
+It can be anything from promoting an upcoming event and boosting sign-ups to directing the reader to a partner’s page.

 Step 1: Select a platform

 The very first step is to select a platform to create your blog in.
 There are lots of blogging platforms to choose from and deciding on which to go for can get a little overwhelming.
 However, it’s always worth the effort of doing a bit of research and comparing the platforms so you end up with the one most suited for your small business.
 Many platforms have a free plan option, but these are often limited in the features they offer.